Are you looking for some packing hacks to help when travelling?

 Shoes can be quite awkward to pack and can take up quite a bit of room in your case.

 Use that room by stuffing your shoes full of socks or underwear.
-It’s a great way to get more room in your case which you can use to bring back some nice treats or gifts.
+It’s a great way to get more room in your case.

-If you have lightweight underwear like I have mentioned above then you can get quite a lot in your shoe!
+If you have lightweight underwear as I have mentioned above then you can get quite a lot in your shoes!

 Rolling clothes can be a good way to avoid creases in clothing when travelling and also a good way to get more things in your case or packing cube.
 Rolling also means you see items more easily rather than having to leaf through a pile of folded items for example.